OverDriver05/Warhammer-40000-Lone-Guard/README.md

 ### **Mod Compatibility:**

 *Being a spin-off of Nekoposting's "Astartes", another gameplay mod based on the "Warhammer 40000" universe, this is best played with the Xeno Enemy Pack for a full-on "Warhammer 40000" experience.
-But if variety is your thing, you can pair "Lone Guard" with just about any DOOM add-on.
+But if variety is your thing, you can pair "Lone Guard" with just about any DOOM add-on just to spice up that "Warhammer 40000" experience.*